KevinPigney/The-Operators/README.md

 # The Operators - HashCheck

 ## Project Overview
 HashCheck is a simple file integrity verification tool designed to detect changes in files over time.
 It allows a user to create a **baseline** of cryptographic hashes for all files in a selected folder, and later **verify** the current state of that folder against the original baseline.

 This helps identify whether files have been:
 - Modified
 - Added
 - Deleted
-- Or left unchanged
+- Left unchanged

-HashCheck is useful for cybersecurity students, incident response practice, digital forensics labs, and anyone who needs a clear view of how files change between two points in time.
+HashCheck is useful for cybersecurity student and DFIR professional, and anyone looking for a lightweight tool that will provide a clear view of how files change between two points in time.

 ## Platform Support
 HashCheck is currently designed for **Windows systems only**.